 When schools, colleges, businesses, and just about every other part of life as we know it shuttered doors, beginning on the 12th of March, for what was then expected to be two weeks, Ireland like almost all countries in the world entered completely unchartered waters.
 Way back in March, the lockdown was expected to end by the 29th of the month.
 After nine grueling months, we realise how naive we were.
-Now, with the mental health of just about everybody hanging in the balance, are we finally beginning to see some light at the end of the tunnel with a vaccine?
+Now, with the mental health of just about everybody being severely, are we finally beginning to see some light at the end of the tunnel with a vaccine?

 Where everything currently stands